Vera Chaplina: Biography

 Vera Chaplina was born in Moscow, her grandfather, Vladimir Chaplin, was an engineer, professor and educator of the architect Melnikov.
 After the Revolution of 1917, 10-year-old Vera was lost and spent several years in an orphanage in Tashkent.
 In 1923 she returned to Moscow.
 Her career at the Moscow Zoo began when she was sixteen years old.
 Chaplina visited the zoo as often as she could and was particularly attracted, as many children are, by the cubs.
 She appeared so often and stayed so long that she finally attracted the attention of professor Pyotr Manteifel, the zoo's principal naturalist, and he asked her if she would like to become a junior helper.
-She gladly accepted the offer, and from that time has worked daily in the zoo.
+She gladly accepted the offer, and from that time worked daily in the zoo.
 In 1924 she entered the Young Biologists' Circle at the Moscow Zoo.

 Vera Chaplina's special interest was the baby animals, and in 1933 she was put in charge of the zoo's motherless youngsters.
 In 1937 she became chief of one of the zoo's largest departments, the wild animals section Moscow Zoo.